Counselor/Teaching Assistant – Residential Program

-- Work experience with children and young adults (ages 9-17) (preferred).
+- Work and supervisory experience with children and young adults (ages 9-17 overall)

-- Conducts self in an exemplary manner through leadership, honesty, integrity, and holds self to a higher standard of behavior.
-Uses good judgment in decision making, problem solving and mentoring children, young adults, and other staff.
+- Conducts self in an exemplary manner through leadership, honesty, integrity and holds self to a higher standard of behavior

-- Supervises, accompanies, and participates in daily and weekend schedule of academic, recreational, study tutorials, and social interactions (i.e. meals) with students.
+- Supervises counselor group and all students in daily and weekend schedule of academic, recreational, study tutorials, and social interactions with students.

-- The Counselor serves as a positive role model for the students who participate in the program.
+- Serves as a positive role model for the students and staff in the program.

-- Assist students in solving problems related to SIG program, class participation, projects, and social interactions.
+- Assists students in solving academic and socio-emotional problems related to the SIG program, including class participation, final projects, homesickness, and social interactions.

-- Attends and participates in the orientation program for Counselors as scheduled two days prior to studentsí arrival.
+- Attends and participates in the orientation programs for Counselors as scheduled prior to students' arrival.

-- Assists with the student registration and orientation.
+- Assists with the opening day program duties, dorms duties, student registration, and orientation.

-- Coordinates and communicates student medical needs and emergencies with the Nurse and SIG staff.
+- Coordinates and communicates student medical needs and emergencies with the Nurse and residential SIG staff.

 - Attends and participates in the Final Program Ceremony.